LVI-Trained Dentist Serving Oakton, Vienna, McLean and Nearby Northern Virginia

 However, there are also certain circumstances where removing old fillings with a dental laser is not recommended.
 Instead, it is much more common to prepare a tooth for dental fillings using a laser.
 Talk to our dentist to learn what type of treatment makes sense for your unique situation.

 Laser dentistry is associated with a quicker recovery than similar non-laser procedures.
 It decreases the need for sutures, minimizes the risk of infections, protects more of the surrounding tissue, and allows the tissue to regenerate faster, to name a few of the benefits.

 Some laser procedures will require a few days of healing, while others may call for a week or longer.
 It largely depends on the extent of the work that is being done.
 Dr. Chung will explain what you can expect after your specific laser treatment or procedure during your consultation.

 In these days of advanced dental technology, there is little objective reason to fear visiting your dentist.
 But if you are a person who particularly dreads seeing the dentist, please be assured that we understand your anxiety, and we offer sedation dentistry to help you feel more relaxed and comfortable.

 Please call 703-319-6990 or email Softouch Dental Care to arrange your initial consultation.
 Our friendly dental team will answer all of your questions.
 We feel confident that you will enjoy our comfortable and friendly facilities, and we hope to work with you soon.
-Our laser dentist serves Oakton, Vienna, McLean, Great Falls, Tysons Corner, Reston, Herndon, Fairfax, Falls Church, Chantilly, Centreville, Arlington, and Washington D.C. areas of Northern Virginia.
+Our laser dentist serves Oakton, Vienna, McLean, Great Falls, Tysons Corner, Reston, Herndon, Fairfax, Falls Church, Chantilly, Centreville, Arlington, Washington D.C., and surrounding areas of Northern Virginia.